CartoDB/observatory-extension/doc/api_docs.md

 ## OBS_GetDemographicSnapshot

 The Demographic Snapshot API call enables you to collect demographic details around a point location.
 For example, you can take the coordinates of a bus stop and find the average population characteristics in that location.
-If you need help creating coordinates from your addresses, [see our geocoding documentation].
+If you need help creating coordinates from addresses, [see our geocoding documentation].

 Fields returned include information about income, education, transportation, race, and more.
 Not all fields will have information for every coordinate queried.